-orities.
+Inspired by the da mihi animas of Don Bosco, the pioneer groups of Salesians in India considered missionary evangelisation as one of their priorities.
 In fact, missionary zeal was one of their outstanding characteristics, and they were prepared for any sacrifice and were willing to undertake seemingly impossible tasks for the sake of bringing non-Christians to the faith and to implant the Church in the country.

-In South India, in 1915, the parish of Sacred Heart of Tanjore was entrusted to the Salesians to look after.19 The priests constantly visited the villages in order to catechise, administer sacraments, bring back the lapsed, organise educational and welfare activities, and to reach out to non-Christians with the message of the Gospel, and as a result they were able to have conversions.20 In their orphanage also they had some baptisms.21 At Mylapore they had to take catechism classes daily to the boys of St. Bede's School, and occasionally the priests were requested to preach at the cathedral.
-On the whole, in South India, the Salesians had only moderate success in missionary evangelisation, and practically all the converts to Christianity were from the so-called 'depressed classes' (dalits).
+In South India, in 1915, the parish of Sacred Heart of Tanjore was entrusted to the Salesians to look after.
+The priests constantly visited the villages in order to catechise, administer sacraments, bring back the lapsed, organise educational and welfare activities, and to reach out to non-Christians with the message of the Gospel, and as a result they were able to have conversions.
+In their orphanage also they had some baptisms16.
+At Mylapore they had to take catechism classes daily to the boys of St Bede's School, and occasionally the priests were requested to preach at the cathedral.
+On the whole, in South India, the Salesians had only moderate success in missionary evangelisation, and practically all the converts to Christianity were from the so-called "depressed classes" (dalits).

 In the Assam mission of Northeast India, the missionary work of the Salesians met with unprecedented success.
-When the Salesians took over this mission in 1922, in the entire province of Assam, the Catholics were only 5,419.22 In the early years they had many parishes to look after, and all of them had numerous mission stations attached to them in villages.
+When the Salesians took over this mission in 1922, in the entire province of Assam, the Catholics were only 5,419.
+In the early years they had many parishes to look after, and all of them had numerous mission stations attached to them in villages.
 The missionaries extensively toured the mission territories, and this method was widely used for contacting non-Christians, catechising, administering sacraments to the Catholics, and to bring back the lapsed.
-Missionaries in general spent most of their time touring the mission districts on foot.23 They stayed in the villages with people for many days, and returned to the mission centre in a month for few days for their common
+Missionaries in general spent most of their time touring the mission districts on foot17.
+They stayed in the villages with people for many days, and returned to the mission centre in a month for few days for their common spiritual exercises, for some rest, and to get ready for the next tour.
+During the Christmas holidays some of the boarding boys of the schools or industrial schools or orphanages or aspirantates accompanied the Salesians from one village to another where they catechised and administered the sacraments18.